 Bi-County Water Tunnel, Maryland, United States of America

-Bi-County Water Tunnel is a $160m project undertaken by the Washington Suburban Sanitary Commission (WSSC).
-Located in the vicinity of Washington, D.C., the tunnel will carry clean drinking water from the Potomac Water Filtration Plant to Montgomery and Prince George's County.
+Bi-County Water Tunnel is a $146m project undertaken by the Washington Suburban Sanitary Commission (WSSC).
+Located in the vicinity of Washington, DC, US, the tunnel carries clean drinking water from the Potomac water filtration plant to Montgomery and Prince George's County.

-It will provide additional capacity for the two counties during droughts, emergencies and other instances when there is a high demand for drinking water.
+It provides additional capacity for the two counties during droughts, emergencies and other instances when there is a high-demand for drinking water.

 Water tunnel project background

-The contract for the construction of the tunnel was awarded in 2009 to the joint venture of Renda, Southland and SAK, through a bidding process.
-The JV won the contract for $112.5m.
+The $112.5m contract for the construction of the tunnel was awarded in 2009 to the joint venture of Renda, Southland and SAK, through a bidding process.

 Construction of the Bi-County Water Tunnel

-The project work will comprise of excavating three shafts: one main production work shaft and two recovery shafts, which will be used for connecting the pipeline to the existing water mains at either end.
+The project work comprised excavating one main production work shaft and two recovery shafts, which are used to connect the pipeline to the existing water mains at either end.

-The tunnel will stretch from the main access shaft near Connecticut Avenue to the Stoneybrook / Beach Drive shaft, and from the Connecticut Avenue shaft to the shaft near Tuckerman Lane.
+The tunnel stretches from the main access shaft near Connecticut Avenue to the Stoneybrook / Beach Drive shaft, and from the Connecticut Avenue shaft to the shaft near Tuckerman Lane.

-The final lining will use welded pipes with surface valve chambers that will be connected to the existing surface main pipelines.
+The final lining uses welded pipes with surface valve chambers that are connected to the existing surface main pipelines.

-The tunnel is being built along the alignment of 1-270 and 1-495 Capital Beltway that surrounds Washington, D.C.
-The tunnel is located adjacent to residential areas.
-The construction techniques being used, however, minimise the effect on these areas.
+The tunnel is built adjacent to residential areas along the alignment of 1-270 and 1-495 Capital Beltway that surrounds Washington, DC.
+The construction techniques used, however, minimised the effect on these areas.

-The large diameter of the structure poses several challenges to the tunnelling work with regards to the removal of muck and providing ventilation.
-Special railroad-style muck cars have been designed to solve these problems.
+The large diameter of the structure posed a number of challenges to the tunnelling work in removing the muck and providing ventilation.
+Special railroad-style muck cars were designed to solve these problems.

 Construction using Robbins' TBM